Path length: 30 miles

 Thomas Grazulis in Significant Tornadoes mentions both Lincoln and Lyon Counties and states the tornado “moved ESE from 1 mile South of Hendricks passing 2 miles North of Arco.
 That would keep the entire path in Lincoln County.

-I have plotted on a Google Map the towns of Hendricks, Arco and Marshall and added a point 11 miles West of Marshall.
+I have plotted on map the towns of Hendricks, Arco and Marshall and added a point 11 miles West of Marshall.
 My best guesstimate is that the tornado did track from near Hendricks in Lincoln County and ended west of Marshall.
 Did this tornado impact Arco or was it a second one that caused damage there?
 I am not sure.
 The data is incomplete.

 Regardless of all of that, this was a devastating event with a 2-year-old boy losing his life west of Marshall and several farms were leveled.
 Per Grazulis, “damage reached near-F5 intensity near the end of the path.”